jfern-1084/3130-DBMS/README.md

 Lab and tutorial files for students

 ### Important:

+### Project Deadline: Monday December 9 at 6:00 pm at the latest

 The project folder in this repo contains the four files mentioned in the Project document provided by Dr. Kiringa in his earlier email.
 The project is a group project with a max of 4 members.
 On completing the project you can present it to the lab TA's and then send it as an email to your lab TA for final evaluation.